GRomeroNaranjo/GRomeroNaranjo/Readme.md

 ## About Me

 👋 Hi, I’m @GRomeroNaranjo.
-I code in python, and I am passionate towards Deep Learning, Math, and generally computer science.
+I am 13 years old, and I code in python, and I am passionate towards Deep Learning, Math, and generally computer science.
 I am currently working on many intricate projects, including a Language Model for an AI research company, a stock prediction deep learning program, and a medical advisor program empowered by artificial intelligence.

 ## What I am working on